Solving the Scattering Problem for Open Wave-Guide Networks, I Fundamental Solutions and Integral Equations: Introduction

+which indicates the sorts of conditions that are required on the data for the existence of an outgoing solution to the transmission problem.

-The existence and uniqueness (under a certain definition of ``outgoing'') of solutions to this problem is established in~\cite{BonnetBendhia_etal}.
-We give a very different formulation of the solution that we believe is better suited to numerical approximation.
-That said, we have only proved existence generically, and have considered neither the question of uniqueness, nor the relationship between our solution and that found in~\cite{BonnetBendhia_etal}.
+As noted above, in Part III we introduce radiation conditions for open wave-guide networks that imply uniqueness.
+Under a different definition of outgoing, the existence and uniqueness of solutions to this problem is established in~\cite{BonnetBendhia_etal}.
+We give a different formulation of the solution that we believe is better suited to numerical approximation. \Rd As shown in~\cite{EpGo2024, EGHQR2025} our approach provides the basis for an efficient numerical method to accurately solve this class of scattering problems. \Bk That said, we have not considered the relationship between our solution and that found in~\cite{BonnetBendhia_etal}, \Rd though they are likely to be the same.\Bk